andranikasd/dotfiles/README.md

 # dotfiles
-ChatGPT said: ChatGPT  An automated setup script and configuration repository for Ubuntu, featuring Sway, Kitty, Neovim, Tmux, and essential tools for a seamless development environment.
+An automated setup script and configuration repository for Ubuntu, featuring Sway, Kitty, Neovim, Tmux, and essential tools for a seamless development environment.